YonaskT/footy/README.md

 Analyze Performance: A radar chart will be generated to visualize the selected player's performance metrics among players that plays in his position.

-Predict Market Value: Click the "Predict Market Value" button to estimate the player's market value.
+Younger Replacements: If the selected player is over the age of 27, the app suggests younger replacements who play in the same position and have similar performance metrics.

+Market Value Prediction: The app uses a pre-trained machine learning model to predict the market value of the selected player based on their performance metrics.

-The [web app](https://recommenderfootball.streamlit.app/) provides a comprehensive tool for football analysts, scouts, and enthusiasts to evaluate player performance and make informed decisions based on data-driven insights.
+The [web app](https://footballdata.streamlit.app/) provides a comprehensive tool for football analysts, scouts, and enthusiasts to evaluate player performance and make informed decisions based on data-driven insights.